rpsft/etlbox/ETLBoxDocu/articles/support_us.md

-﻿# Getting help
+﻿# Support us

 ## Open Source

-ETLBox was designed by me as an open source project and licensed under the MIT license.
-Therefore, it is completely free of charge to use in any of your projects, doesn't matter if they are personal or commercial.
+ETLBox was created and designed by my as an open source project and licensed under the MIT license.
+It is completely free of charge to use in any of your projects, doesn't matter if they are personal or commercial.
 In fact, I think the personal use of an ETL framework is very limited, and I hope this tool can help you in your day-to-day business problems.

+### Improving this software

+Feel free to send me suggestions how to improve this software.
+If you find a bug, ćame up with a new feature or have any other question, please contact me directly or raise a new issue on the [GitHub page](https://github.com/roadrunnerlenny/etlbox).

-## Getting more help
+## Getting professional help

 I started to create this toolbox about 2 years ago and I'm still happy to improve and maintain it.
-Though I did put a lot of effort in it, I still think of it as my favourite project and enjoy to add new code and functionalities to it
+Though I did put a lot of effort in it, I still think of it as my favourite project and enjoy to add new code and functionalities to it.

 I am a software developer with focus on C# and Sql, working more than 10 years in BI and ETL environments.
+All effort I put into this toolbox so far was done in my spare time - I still need to earn money doing other things.

-If you like this toolbox, and are looking for some freelancer that give you either training or other support with this piece of software, I would be happy to help you.
-Feel free to contact me.
+If you like this toolbox, and really want to support it,  please have a chat with me about some training sessions or other data integration issues that you would like to have solved with ETLBox.
+I would be happy to do this on a professional basis.

-## Contact information

 Just send me an e-mail to (andreas.lennartz@gmail.com).
 You can find my full contact information in the [imprint](imprint.md).